 Both Washington and Oregon have released their 2018 wolf numbers and the Pacific Northwest has demonstrated minor gains in the face of continued poaching and state-funded wolf killing (Oregon’s wolf population increased from 124 wolves to 137 wolves statewide and Washington’s wolf population increased from 122 to 126).
 California’s wolves continue to live on the … Continue reading Wolves Under Assault on Multiple Fronts, Your Help Needed!

 On March 15, 2019, the Fish and Wildlife Service published a rule proposing to prematurely remove gray wolves across the country from the Endangered Species Act.
 This is now the third attempt by the federal government to remove these critical protections; the previous two rejected for violating basic scientific and recovery standards.
 This is a … Continue reading National Wolf Protections in Jeopardy, Take Action Today!

 Oregon Department of Fish and Wildlife Status Review Demonstrates that Marbled Murrelet Urgently Needs Endangered Status In response to a petition from multiple conservation organizations, the Oregon Department of Fish and Wildlife (ODFW) has released a status review that demonstrates that the Marbled Murrelet warrants uplisting from threatened to endangered under the Oregon Endangered Species … Continue reading Marbled Murrelet Review Suggests Increased Protections!

 Maintaining federal protection for wolves re-colonizing areas of the West is likely one of the most important elements to the scientifically defensible recovery of this species.
-Unfortunately, the US Fish and Wildlife Service (USFWS) is currently proposing to strip critical federal protections across all of the lower 48 states.
-As the wolf is both an iconic … Continue reading Maintaining Federal Protections for Western Wolves
+Unfortunately, the proposal by US Fish and Wildlife Service (USFWS) to strip critical federal protections from gray wolves across all of the lower 48 states has become a reality. … Continue reading Federal protections for wolves in Western Oregon gone with new delisting by USFWS